dot-and-box/dot-and-box/README.md

 and other simple animations visualizing your raw ideas.
 Dots and boxes is a *HTML5 custom element* you can add to your page with code attribute defining dots and boxes and action (animation) steps.

-Project was highly inspired by [mermaid.js](https://mermaid.js.org/) project, although it has very different goals
+Project was highly inspired by [mermaid.js](https://mermaid.js.org/) project, although it has a very different goals

 #### Example use cases

-- visualize sorting algorithms like bubble sort
+- visualize algorithm idea e.g. bubble sort
 - visualize event driven architecture communication
-- visualize common patterns like: request response pattern
+- visualize common CS patterns e.g. request response pattern

 ## How to use it
 Dots and boxes is using [HTML web components standard](https://developer.mozilla.org/en-US/docs/Web/API/Web_Components)